 Our famous phrase, "the land of 10,000 lakes" is in typical Minnesota fashion, an understatement.
 The actual number of Minnesota lakes over 10 acres in size is 11,842.

+If you are visiting Minnesota and don't have your own boat, you will find that most resorts in the state offer a fishing boat as part of your stay with them.
 You can choose from among hundreds of fishing resorts in Minnesota in all areas of the state.

 Most people who fish our state's lakes are fans of Minnesota walleye fishing.